-the advantages and disadvantages of ecolabels
+the different types of ecolabels

 the industrialization of the food system